-Tongue Tie & Bodywork: Addressing Tension Before a Release
+Tongue Tie and Bodywork: Addressing Tension Before a Release

 Tongue, lip and buccal tie release has become an incredibly hot topic in recent years.